ATLANTIC 980; DECEMBER 1952

 Needless to say however, the results of his job as a sideman speaks for itself, as Atlantic Records in particular was defined in large part during this era due to Van Walls’ impeccable piano lines on songs such as Big Joe Turner’s Chains Of Love and the addictive riff on The Clovers’ One Mint Julep, both of which were #2 hits this past year.

-In fact piano-based instrumentals never made for many big hits in rock during the Nineteen Fifties, as first the saxophone and then the guitar tended to dominate the landscape in this field.
+Or maybe we should say “no chance” because piano-based instrumentals never made for many big hits in rock during the Nineteen Fifties, as first the saxophone and then the guitar tended to dominate the landscape in this field.

 Unfortunately while Van Walls does suggest he’s spending the night without company on this, chances are it’s because everyone else in the room got bored listening to him and left on their own volition.